-Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 24 million.
+Based on our professional judgment we determined the materiality for the financial statements as a whole at EUR 25 million.
 The materiality is based on 1% of Total Assets.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with Audit Committee that misstatements in excess of EUR 1,200,000, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with those charged with governance that misstatements in excess of EUR 1,250,000, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.